Ready (Fabolous song): Background

+The song remains a standalone non-album single, as Loso's Way 2 was never released.

 Music video

 On March 9, 2013, Fabolous and Chris Brown were in Malibu, California shooting the first part of the video and the second part of the video would be shot in the Dominican Republic.
 The music video was filmed by TAJ.
 On March 26 the first trailer was released featuring a cameo from Kevin Hart and on April 8 the second trailer featuring scenes shot in the Dominican Republic was released.
 The music video labeled a short film premiered on BET's 106 & Park on April 10, 2013.
 It features a cameo from Jessica White as Fabolous' love interest.